muesli4/table-layout/README.md

 ## Purpose

-The focus of this library lies on rendering cells with different styles per column.
-Columns can be fixed in size or expanding to make content fit.
-Whenever content has to be cut, it is possible to indicate this with special strings (these are called cut marks).
-Columns can be positionally aligned as left, right or center and additionally aligned at certain character occurences, e.g. to display floating point numbers.
+The focus of this library lies on rendering cells with different styles per column:
+* Columns can be fixed in size or expanding to make content fit.
+* Whenever content has to be cut, it is possible to indicate this with special strings, which are called cut marks.
+* Columns can be positionally aligned as `left`, `right` or `center`.
+* Columns may also be aligned at certain character occurence with respect to the other cells of that column.
+One such purpose is to display floating point numbers.

 Those specifications are then applied to a list of rows (currently only `String` is supported).

 Typically cells are rendered as a grid, but it is also possible to render tables with simulated lines, including styling support.
 Such tables can use optional headers and multiple lines per cell.
-Multi-line content can be aligned vertically and text can be rendered justified.
+Multi-line content can be aligned vertically, with respect to the other horizontally adjacent cells, and text can be rendered justified.

 ## Tutorial